danielmdesigns/grid/README.md

 # Griddd

-A light weight, simple, and fully nestable 12 column grid for responsive web pages.
+A light weight, mobile first, simple and fully nestable 12 column grid for responsive web pages.

 ### Getting Started
-Simple set up!
-Just include the stylesheet in the head of your document as shown below.
+Fast set up!
+Download Griddd and simply include the stylesheet into the head of your document file, like shown below.
 Minified and/or production CSS included.

 #####Production
 ```